AndersDeath/diary2/000-current.md

 # 12 June - Mittwoch - Berlin - 629 Tag der Einwanderung - Cold Rainy

 I texted to fucking director of Finance from dr smile.
+THey just ignore me.
+It's so stupid.